msbence/hackintosh-DellLatitude5400/README.md

 ~~**2nd NOTE: That MacBook Pro was more unstable than my Hackintosh...
 But it was time to upgrade, so I got myself a Latitude 7430 (expect an EFI for this too :D).
 And I problably sell my 5400, so this might be the very last commit I do.
 Thank you all!**~~

-**3nd NOTE: So that 7430 had Iris Xe graphics card -> No hackintoshing...
+~~**3rd NOTE: So that 7430 had Iris Xe graphics card -> No hackintoshing...
 But I sold it, and got a 5400 again.
 I am not into macOS anymore, but decided to update the repo anyhow.
-Enjoy!**
+Enjoy!**~~

+**4th NOTE: Switched to Framework, and it is again too new for hackintoshing :(**

 ---

 *Based on OpenCore, of course.*

-**WARNING: This repository now uses macOS 14 Sonoma, if you need info for Ventura, Montenery, or Big Sur; feel free to look at an older commit, or use tags.**
+**WARNING: This repository now uses macOS 15 Sequoia, if you need info for Sonoma, Ventura, Montenery, or Big Sur; feel free to look at an older commit, or use tags.**

+**Sequoia**: Be advised that the Intel WiFi kext was not updated to Sequoia yet.
+Intel cards WILL NOT work!
+Also, in order to upgrade to Sequoia you might have to temporarily disable the BlueToolFixup.kext in OpenCore.

 ![About my Mac](.img/system.png)